practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 controls that the worst thing that could happen is that she'd waste a few hours at the library and not end up learning anything at all.
 Because Ruth didn't want to sink back into that painful boredom she had felt just minutes earlier, she decided to take a chance and headed down to the library.
+Grandpa Joe's lesson actually worked!

-A few hours, Ruth returned to her grandfather's apartment and saw that he had set up an ancient looking computer on his kitchen table, which he was already rapidly typing commands into.
+A few hours later, Ruth returned to her grandfather's apartment and saw that he had set up an ancient looking computer on his kitchen table, which he was already rapidly typing commands into.
 Now that she had the necessary background knowledge to be convinced that humans actually could program computers, she